Plastic-free cleaning

 Buy brushes made from biodegradable/compostable material such as wood.
 And for serious scrubbing action, choose easily recyclable material like copper.

-Repurpose any old toothbrushes for cleaning purposes.
+Repurpose any old toothbrushes for cleaning purposes, they’re perfect for getting into corners and small spaces.

 Buy reusable cloths made from natural materials that can be washed rather than jay cloths that are thrown away after a few uses.

 Did you know that microfibres – tiny fragments of the type of plastic used to make synthetic fabrics from our clothes are being released into the rivers and oceans with every wash cycle?
-These harm the marine life, get ingested by animals in the aquatic food chain and even end up on our plates in our fish suppers!
+These harm marine life, get ingested by animals in the aquatic food chain and even end up on our plates in our fish suppers!
 Plastics are certainly not what we ordered.

 The Chief Scientist for Ocean Conservation (George Leonard) estimates there are 1.4 million trillion microfibers in the ocean.

-Plastic-Free July
+Plastic-Free Festivals